Rakshithavr5/Endless-Car-Racing/README.md

 ## 📌 Project Overview

-Endless Car Racing is a modular racing game built using Python and Pygame.
-The player controls a car that moves left and right to avoid incoming enemy vehicles while traveling on an endless scrolling road.
+Endless Car Racing is a 2D endless racing game developed using Python and Pygame.
+Players control a car by moving left and right to avoid incoming enemy vehicles while driving on an endlessly scrolling road.
+The game features smooth controls, collision detection, score tracking, increasing difficulty, and a modular code structure for better organization and maintainability.

-This project is designed with clean architecture so it can be extended in future with AI facial-expression controls.

 ---
 ## Screenshots